-If you purchased the rack mount kit, ACCS-7204 from Bering, these instructions will show the installation procedures.
-It fits in a standard 19" rack cabinet with 2.25 in. vertically centered mounting holes.
+If you purchased the rack mount kit, ACCS-7206 from Bering, these instructions will show the installation procedures.
+It fits in a standard 19" rack cabinet.
+The front is a 3.5 in. panel with the holes on 3 in. centers.
+The holes on the sides of the rack are 3.625 centers for installation of a standard C300S-22 slide rail.
+The following instructions are for installing the drive into a rack without slide rails.

-- 1. Remove the front feet from the Bering drive by removing two screws in each foot.
-Each foot can be turned around, front to rear, and reinstalled. - 2.
-Mount the Bering drive to the rack mount shelf with four 8-32x1/4 screws inserted from the bottom through the shelf into the bottom of the drive.
+- Remove the front feet from the Bering drive by removing two screws in each foot. - 2.
+Mount the Bering drive to the rack mount shelf with four (4) 8-32x1⁄4 screws inserted from the bottom through the shelf into the bottom of the drive.